M42 motorway: History

 A planned section north of the M6 running to the M1 near Nottingham was never constructed as planned being replaced by the A42 link, a trunk road which was completed in August 1989 to link with the M1 motorway near Nottingham.
+The A42 is built to a similar standard to the M42, being a grade separated dual carriageway.
+The 6 mi Measham and Ashby-de-la-Zouch bypass section was opened in August 1989 at a cost of £33m.
+The original planned line of the M42 saw it joining the M1 further to the north, crossing what is now the A50 Derby Southern Bypass and meeting the M1 north of Bardills Island (A52/M1 interchange).

 When first built, there was no direct connection between the M5 South and M42.
 Westbound M42 traffic similarly had no direct connection to the M5 North.
-Instead traffic had to use the A38 between M5 Junction 4 and M42 Junction 1.
+Instead traffic had to use the A38 between M5 junction 4 and M42 junction 1.

 Operational history

 Junction 3a was remodelled to give priority to traffic operating between the now westbound section of the M42 and the extended M40 motorway, which opened in stages between December 1989 and January 1991.
-The section of M42 between the M40 (J3A) and the M5 (J4A) was scheduled to be re-designated as an extension of the M40 at the same time, but this re-designation never took place.

-The section of the M42 between Junctions 7A and 9 was re-built as part of the M6 Toll works and now forms the link between the M6 and the southern end of the toll road.
+The section of the M42 between junctions 7A and 9 was re-built as part of the M6 Toll works and now forms the link between the M6 and the southern end of the toll road.
 The M6 Toll opened in 2003.

 Active Traffic Management with hard shoulder running and variable speed limits were introduced in 2006.

-Since the 1980s, there have been constant plans to build a new service station on the motorway south of Birmingham Airport and the NEC, but this has yet to be built.
+Since the 1990s, there have been constant plans to build a new service station on the motorway south of Birmingham Airport and the NEC, but this has yet to be built.
+In 2019 Solihull Planning Committee rejected two plans to build a new service station near junction 4 or next to junction 5.
+However, in 2022 the Planning Inspector approved plans to allow the plans to proceed at the junction 5 scheme, subject to the road being a full ALM Smart Motorway which is currently not on plan to take place due to the cancellation of new Smart Motorways in 2023.

+The route passes No Man's Heath, Warwickshire; next door is Mercia Park, next to the end of M42, in Stretton en le Field.
+It was 17 miles from the M6 to the Leicestershire terminus.

+History of the road number

+The current road is the second incarnation of the A42.
+The original (1923) route was Reading to Birmingham via Oxford.
+The whole road was renumbered in 1935 – the section from Reading to Shillingford became part of the A329, Shillingford to Oxford became part of the A423 and Oxford to Birmingham became part of the A34.
+In 1993 the A423 was itself renumbered, with the section formerly the A42 becoming part of the A4074 from Reading to Oxford.
+The modern M42 does interchange with the former A42 at junction 4 near Solihull: Stratford Road now being numbered A34 to the north of the junction and A3400 to the south.